 - the victim’s belief that the controller is telling the truth.

-Either way, physical withdrawal and isolation follows.
+Either way, physical withdrawal from close relationships and isolation follows.
 Oftentimes, the victim of isolation and domestic abuse believes they chose to stay away from those people and do not see the controller’s manipulations at all.

 Isolation and Domestic Abuse Trapped Me: Here’s How